zeromq/ingescape/doc/content/blog/network_layer.md

 ### Patterns based on the ingeScape paradigm and library

 To organize a given environment, ingeScape proposes a simple paradigm based on data flows between inputs and outputs of agents.
 This paradigm was designed to be as simple and straightforward as possible.
-However, this simplicity still enables to cover most of the possibilities offered by software bus solutions, sometimes without their pitfalls.
+However, this simplicity still enables to cover most of the possibilities offered by software bus solutions, often without their usual pitfalls.

 #### Publish/Subscribe